Richard A. Klass, Esq.

 Areas of Practice

-Abandoned Property Petitions and Litigation, Appellate (Appeals), Attorney Fee Collections, Bankruptcy Practice (Chapters 7, 11 and 13; for both debtor and creditor), Business Formation and Commercial Transactions, Commercial Litigation, Debt Collection and Litigation: Consumer and Commercial, Legal Malpractice, Breach of Fiduciary Duty, Attorney Negligence, Personal Injury, Real Estate Transactions, Real Estate Litigation, Wills and Estates.
+Abandoned Property Petitions and Litigation, Appellate (Appeals), Attorney Fee Collections, Bankruptcy Practice (Chapters 7, 11 and 13; for both debtor and creditor), Business Formation and Commercial Transactions, Commercial Litigation, Debt Collection and Litigation: Consumer and Commercial, Legal Malpractice Defense, Breach of Fiduciary Duty, Attorney Negligence, Personal Injury, Real Estate Transactions, Real Estate Litigation, Wills and Estates.

 Richard Klass is the quintessential “Court Street lawyer,” as defined by The New York Times, a “street‑smart sharpie with verve, hustle and a striver’s charisma.”

 Practicing law much like a critical care doctor functions, Richard Klass is the lawyer clients appreciate when the issue is so vital.
-Practicing primarily in the areas of commercial litigation, debt collection and enforcement of judgments, legal malpractice, and real estate litigation, his firm also represents clients in bankruptcy, civil appeals, and federal court litigation.
+Practicing primarily in the areas of commercial litigation, debt collection and enforcement of judgments, legal malpractice defense, and real estate litigation, his firm also represents clients in bankruptcy, civil appeals, and federal court litigation.
 Mr. Klass lectures and writes extensively for lawyers and industry professionals.